joncooknmsu/FXDataTable/README.md

 # FXDataTable

-Example of JavaFX TableView keeping the domain class Person separate from the viewable JavaFX data integrator FXPerson.
+Example of JavaFX TableView keeping the domain classes Person and Roster separate from the viewable JavaFX data integrators FXPerson and FXRoster.